nbfigueroa/SPCM-CRP/README.md

   </p>

 - Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means [1].
----

-### References
-[1] [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) and Aude Billard, "Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.